ForSaleByOwner/partner-pixel-docs/README.md

 ## Google Tag Manager Integration

+**THIS SECTION IS NOT YET COMPLETE**

-You may integrate with your GTM instance by adding the following code as a tag **NOT COMPLETE**:
+You may integrate with your GTM instance by adding the following code as a tag:

 ```javascript
 <script>